swe-robertkibet/JS-Hoisting/README.md

 ## 1. Variable Hoisting

-When you declare a variable using var, let, or const, the declaration is hoisted to the top of its scope.
+When you declare a variable using *var*, *let*, or *const*, the declaration is hoisted to the top of its scope.
 However, the initialization remains in place.

 For example: